Anthony J. Pennings, PhD

 In this post, I examine the proliferation of memes and their potentially damaging effect on political culture.
 I discuss the rhetoric of memes and particularly the viral spread of memes as a new form of propaganda that can easily be spread from friend to friend.
 Propaganda utilizes elements of powerful media techniques to have specific effects on the political and social consciousness of individuals.

-What is propaganda?
-One of my former colleagues at New York University, had an apt description.
+One of my former colleagues at New York University, had an apt description of propaganda.
 Media ecologist Neil Postman called propaganda an “intentionally designed communication that invites us to respond emotionally, immediately and in an either-or manner.”
 Propaganda is the use of powerful rhetorical forms that work on the individual to energize, promote, stimulate, and determine ideologies.
 Propaganda can mobilize support for political action as well as pressure for the legislation and implementation of specific policies.

 Meme wars are a consistent feature of our politics, and they’re not just being used by internet trolls or some bored kids in the basement, but by governments, political candidates, and activists across the globe.
 Russia used memes and other social-media tricks to influence the US election in 2016, using a troll farm known as the Internet Research Agency to seed pro-Trump and anti-Clinton content across various online platforms.
 Both sides in territorial conflicts like those between Hong Kong and China, Gaza and Israel, and India and Pakistan are using memes and viral propaganda to sway both local and international sentiment. – Joan Donovan